 How to deal with stress is something that has plagued most people’s lives for years.
 According to the Mental Health Foundation, 74% of those surveyed in 2018 have felt stressed and unable to cope.
 And I can imagine that those numbers will only continue to rise.
+In fact, they most certainly are based on this research.

 What you need to do, is consider some of the following activities.
 And these activities make a lot of sense once you understand stress more.